Skip to content

 What reach does the UPC have? / What is the UPC’s jurisdiction?

 The UPC is a court “common to” the EU member states that have ratified the UPC Agreement.
-This means the UPC will have jurisdiction over non-opted out patents granted by the EPO, corresponding SPCs and patent applications pending before the EPO in at least 17 EU member states.
+This means the UPC has jurisdiction over non-opted out patents granted by the EPO, corresponding SPCs and patent applications pending before the EPO in at least 17 EU member states.
 This currently covers France, Germany and Italy along with the other EU member states listed with a notification date here.
 The remaining EU member states other than Croatia, Poland and Spain are all intending to take part in the UPC, but have yet to ratify the UPC Agreement.
 Once each country ratifies the agreement, the jurisdiction of the UPC will expand to cover the respective country.
 The UK will remain outside the jurisdiction of the UPC.

 Can my UK patent attorney continue to represent me for UPC cases?